 When Nicodemus came to Jesus to learn about salvation, he was told he would need to be born again (John 3:1-8).
 Baptism is a Sacrament required by the Savior for admission into God’s Kingdom.
 When we were born again, we were washed clean and made members of God’s one true Heavenly church.
 Likewise, when moved by the Holy Spirit, we will wish to be baptized into one of God’s earthly churches.
 As above, so below; as below, so above.

 In the Latter Day Saint movement, also known as Mormonism, one must be at least 8 years of age to be baptized.
 Baptism must be performed by immersion, by one ordained to the priesthood.
 Being baptized in any Latter Day Saint/Mormon denomination would be perfectly acceptable for anyone moved by the Holy Spirit to join the Fellowship.
 Within the Fellowship, only those within the Office of the Priesthood or the General Relief Society with keys to the office of Priest/Priestess, Elder or High Priest/Priestess may baptize.

 Before baptism, the following questions should be asked:

 - “Do you desire to come into the fold of God, and to be called a member of His Fellowship?”

 - “Have you confessed your sins to the Lord, and repented of them?”

 - “Are you obedient to the laws of the land?”

-- “Are willing to bear another’s burdens, that they may be light?”
+- “Are you willing to bear another’s burdens, that they may be light?”

 Those already baptized, and in good standing with the Fellowship, may be re-baptized as often as they like, provided the timing permits.
 It is recommended that re-baptisms be done when new members are being baptized or that a day be set aside once a month for all baptisms, adding more dates as needed.
-The Sacrament/Communion replaces baptism for members and is more important than re-baptism.
+The Sacrament of Communion replaces baptism for members.
 Yet, it is understood that there are times when some wish to be re-baptized for personal reasons.